ojw92/NLP-VOC/README.md

 # NLP-for-Text-Classification

-This repository contains personal project files and notes related to natural language processing (NLP) for sentiment analysis / text classification.
+This repository contains personal project files and notes on sentiment analysis / text classification.

-Please refer to train.ipynb & test.ipynb for the updated version of the classification model. vocdashboardsnap.png shows a snapshot of the Power BI dashboard created with dummy VOC data
+Please refer to **train.ipynb** & **test.ipynb** for the updated version of the classification model.
+**vocdashboardsnap.png** shows a snapshot of the Power BI dashboard created with VOC data (altered, dummy data)

 Some of the concepts utilized in the project files and covered in the notes include: